 Tri-color rotini does an amazing job at holding the cheese and Italian dressing in the crevices for max flavor, but you can use shells, or whatever medium noodles you happen to have handy!

 Cook the pasta al dente so it isn’t mushy and it holds up well to the dressing.

 Tips to Make the Perfect Italian Pasta Salad

 - Cut your veggies small: Cutting your vegetables into pieces slightly smaller than bite-sized will ensure that you get a taste of everything in each bite!

-- Don’t overcook your noodles: Overcooking your noodles will result in a mushier pasta salad, as the acids from the Italian dressing will break down the starches farther.
+- Don’t overcook your noodles: Overcooking will make a mushy pasta salad as the acids from the dressing will break down the starches farther.
 Shock your noodles once they are cooked al dente in cold water for best results!

-- Cool your pasta slightly before adding the rest of your toppings: You don’t want to begin to cook your vegetables while you toss everything together!
+- Cool your pasta before adding the toppings: You don’t want to begin to cook your vegetables while you toss everything together!

 - Let your pasta salad sit before you serve it: This gives the dressing a chance to really permeate your veggies and pasta, resulting in a more flavorful and delicious Italian pasta salad!

 - Keep it colorful: If you are adding some extra veggies you have on hand, keep your pasta salad fun and colorful!
 I love adding things like artichokes, shredded carrots, sun-dried tomatoes, peppers, etc.